 — More introduction polish and much more thorough rebuttals the the arguments against the riskiness of running on pavement.

 — Another wave of revisions: the scientific uncertainties now permeate the whole intro; all the arguments against “running pavement is risky” are now much more thorough; title is now a question: “Is Running on Pavement Risky?”

 — New section, “Citation badly needed!
 Are roads really risky?”
 This now introduces the uncertainties on this topic more thoroughly, with some relevant links and citations.
 More citations and more thorough analysis of them coming soon.

 — The premise of this article needs questioning.
 I’ve added a prominent, important caution to the introduction about the lack of evidence that any running surface is actually risky.
 I also removed and changed some a few particularly overconfident statements about injury risk.
 Major revisions forthcoming.

 — Added a new section about plantar fasciitis.

-This study of studies — a meta review — tried to figure out if stress fractures are connected to ground reaction forces (the force of your strike) or with loading rates (how fast the force is applied, i.e. more slowly or more jarring).
-The authors found that the force you are striking with has no connection with stress fractures, but the “the vertical loading rate was found to be significantly different between the two groups.”
-So, according to this science, it’s not how hard you hit the ground, but how fast you hit it.
-However, science was also a little unclear on something important: the correlation identified is statistically “significant,” but the size of the correlation is probably not large (impressive numbers would be given in the abstract).
+This study of studies tries to determine if stress fractures are connected to ground reaction forces (the force of your strike) or with loading rates (how fast the force is applied, i.e. more slowly or more jarring).
+They found that the force you are striking with has no connection with stress fractures, but the “the vertical loading rate was found to be significantly different between the two groups.”
+So it’s not how hard you hit the ground, but how fast you hit it.
+However, the science was murky on something important: the correlation identified is statistically “significant,” but the size of the correlation is not impressive.
 So it’s how fast you hit the ground, but probably only to a modest degree.
 Presumably there are quite a few variables involved, which reduces the importance of even the most seemingly obvious risk factors.BACK TO TEXT